 If you notice any of these signs, let the responding officer know your suspicions, and he or she can take it from there.

 Any car accident has the potential to change your life drastically.
-You may have the right to claim compensation for your injuries and losses, so find out more about your legal options as soon as possible.
+You may have the right to claim compensation for your injuries and losses, so contact us to find out more about your legal options as soon as possible.